relaywirelessapi/helium-api/docs/docs/index.md

 Relay API is an easy-to-use, open-source GraphQL API for [Helium Oracle data](https://docs.helium.com/oracles/).
 It enables you to fetch data from Helium Oracles within seconds, eliminating the complexity of extracting data from AWS S3 buckets.

 :::caution Relay API is currently in beta
 During this phase, you may encounter some issues, bugs, or imperfections.
-We welcome your feedback in our official Helium Discord channel.
+We welcome your feedback in our official Helium Discord channel(link TBD).
 :::

 ## Use Cases